Great Salt Lake

 Four rivers and numerous streams empty into the Great Salt Lake, carrying dissolved minerals.
 The lake has no outlet so these minerals are trapped.
 Continual evaporation concentrates the minerals.
 Several businesses extract table salt and other chemicals from the lake water.

 There are two Utah State Parks on the Great Salt Lake: Antelope Island State Park and Great Salt Lake State Park.
 Antelope Island offers clean beaches, a visitor center, marina, historic ranch house, bison and camping.
-The Great Salt Lake Park offers a marina and historic Saltair (which was a thriving resort in the early 1900s).
+The Great Salt Lake Park offers a marina, with boat launching facilities.

 The Great Salt Lake is located north and west of Salt Lake City.
 To reach Antelope Island, drive north on I-15 to Syracuse, then west on U-127, following the signs.
 A causeway has been built to allow automobile access to the island.
-Great Salt Lake State Park/Saltair Beach is about 16 miles west of Salt Lake City, along I-80.
+Great Salt Lake State Park is located at the south end of the lake and about 16 miles west of Salt Lake City, along I-80.

 For more information about the surrounding area: